Whales Were Here Before People!

 ‘Ōlelo No’eau – Hawaiian proverb

-Petroglyphs – called kii pohaku in Hawaiian, they are etched lava rock carvings from centuries ago by Native Hawaiians
+Petroglyphs – called kii pohaku in Hawaiian, are etched lava rock carvings from centuries ago by Native Hawaiians

 Whale Season – November to May with peak time being January to March